hunar4321/reweight-gpt/README.md

 https://youtu.be/l-CjXFmcVzY

 # Files:
-1. neural_network_tutorials.ipynb (A step by step tutorial from the basics to GPT).
+1. the tutorial folder - A step by step tutorial from the basics to GPT.
 2. reweight-gpt.py (A multi-block GPT implimentation using direct re-weighting of the attention matrix).
 3. reweight-gpt-nonlinear.py (A nonlinear version of the direct re-weighting method.
 For easy comparsion between the two methods, I adapted this script directly from Andrej Karpathy's GPT implimentation).